Variational autoencoder for generating realistic $N$-body simulations for dark matter halos: Introduction

 Variational autoencoders (VAE), in particular, present promising capabilities to generate realistic cosmological simulations, accurately capturing essential features such as dark matter halos.
-Compared to GANs, VAEs offer greater training stability and a well-defined probabilistic latent space, enabling easier sampling and interpolation between different states.
+Compared to GANs, VAEs offer greater training stability and a well-defined probabilistic latent space, allowing easier sampling and interpolation between different states.
 For example, VAEs have been used to model covariance matrices of cosmological datasets (\cite{gomez2023neural}), in CMB image inpainting (\cite{yi2020cosmo}), lensed quasar discovery (\cite{andika2025accelerating}), and gravitational-wave Bayesian inference (\cite{gabbard2022bayesian}).

+{Taken together, these previous works motivate a complementary approach that prioritizes computational efficiency, training stability, and controlled statistical validation, rather than maximizing visual fidelity at the highest possible resolution.
+In this work, we position our contribution as a \emph{lightweight and reproducible baseline} based on a convolutional variational autoencoder that learns a compact latent representation of projected dark-matter density fields.
+The performance of themodel is primarily evaluated using cosmology-based summary statistics, with particular emphasis on the matter power spectrum.
+The novelty of this manuscript lies not in the introduction of a new generative architecture, but in demonstrating that a compact VAE baseline can produce statistically consistent realizations at low computational cost and in providing a simple and well-defined reference implementation for generative modeling of projected dark matter density fields in a regime where three-dimensional methods based on GANs or diffusion are typically computationally demanding. }

-In this work, we aim to develop a generative deep learning framework approach to emulate the 2-dimensional distribution of dark matter in a simulation and add the matter power spectrum as a function of the scale.
-We train a VAE with training data from an ENZO simulation, which is described in section \ref{sect:3}, and populate the given result with a dark matter distribution in the form of a ``reverse denoising'' autoencoder.
-The purpose of this work is to generate new random samples with their corresponding matter power spectrum and to compare the results with state-of-the-art numerical simulations and theoretical model assumptions.
+{In this work, we aim to develop a generative deep learning framework to emulate the two-dimensional distribution of dark matter in cosmological simulations and to analyze the corresponding matter power spectrum as a function of scale.
+We train a variational autoencoder using data from an ENZO simulation, described in Section~\ref{sect:3}, and employ the trained model both to reconstruct input density slices and to generate new realizations by decoding latent vectors drawn from the learned prior distribution.
+The purpose of this work is to produce statistically consistent synthetic samples together with their associated matter power spectra, and to compare these results with state-of-the-art numerical simulations and theoretical expectations. }